 Please note: 10 Credits are awarded for the successful completion of a full year course; 5 Credits are awarded for the successful completion of a semester course.

 For a student to make successful progress toward graduation requirements and remain on par with her/his grade level, she/he must earn a minimum of 60 credits per school year.
-Seniors, in addition to meeting all other requirements, you must earn at least 60 credits in your senior year.
+Seniors, in

 COURSE LEVELS